 PhD Alumni, graduated 2012

 I left Manchester in September 2012, after 8 years, and I'm now a researcher at Oracle Labs.
 I currently work in the Information Retrieval and Machine Learning group in the Burlington, MA campus.
-This website remains to host my PhD thesis (Feature Selection via Joint Likelihood, PDF), papers and associated software.
+This website hosts my PhD thesis (Feature Selection via Joint Likelihood, PDF), software from my PhD and my academic papers.

 Before that I was a PhD student at the School of Computer Science in the University of Manchester, UK.
 I was a member of both the Advanced Processor Technologies (APT) group and the Machine Learning & Optimisation (MLO) group in Manchester.
 I used to TA, running Labs and Examples classes for Undergraduates.

 I started the PhD in October 2008, supervised by Dr. Gavin Brown and Dr. Mikel Luján.
 Before that I graduated from the MSc in Advanced Computer Science in 2008, and a BSc in Computer Science and Mathematics in 2007 both at the University of Manchester.
 My MSc thesis was about developing new feature selection techniques using information theory, and my BSc project was developing a 3D animation system.

 I was a member of the Intelligent Thread-Level Speculation (iTLS) project at Manchester, in collaboration with a team at the University of Edinburgh both funded by an EPSRC grant.
 The iTLS project worked on using Machine Learning to drive Thread-Level Speculation to automatically parallelise serial programs.
 In Manchester our work focused on parallelising Object-Oriented programs in Java and building a TLS system in the Jikes RVM.